 If you start studying in the UK after 31 December 2020, CSN will examine your right to student finance based on the UK being a non-EU/EEA country and Switzerland.
-This applies unless something different is negotiated between the EU and the UK.

 British citizen or family member of such

-If you are a British citizen or family member of a British citizen you may after Brexit in some cases still be entitled to Swedish student finance in the same way as EU citizens.
+After Brexit, CSN reviews applications from British citizens in the same way we review applications from other third country nationals.
+However, if you are a British citizen or family member of a British citizen you may after Brexit in some cases still be entitled to Swedish student finance in the same way as EU citizens.

 British citizens who before 1 January 2021 meet the conditions for being entitled to Swedish student finance based on the UK's previous membership of the EU, CSN will review their application as though they are members of the EU.

 Similarly, family members of such a British citizen shall continue to be regarded as family members of EU citizens in CSN’s review.